Go Baguio! Your Complete Guide to Baguio CIty, Philippines

 How to Get to the Philippines

-If you are coming from another country, to get to Baguio, you must first find a way to get to the Philippines of course.
-So this is the page devoted to Getting to the Philippines in general, and Baguio City in particular.
+If you are coming from another country, to get to Baguio City, we must first get you to the Philippines of course.
+So here is the page devoted to Philippines travel in general, and Baguio City in particular.

 Air Travel to the Philippines